As Gonzaga stars in hoops-crazed Spokane, Baylor finds a way to thrive in football-mad Waco

 “I think my analysis is that Waco’s a sports town,” said Dillon Meek, the new mayor whose age (36) and energy (contagious) and Baylor-ness (undergraduate, law school) signify a renewal from waves of civic pain both self-inflicted and not.

-Spokane and Waco just spent a pandemic-pockmarked season reveling in the routs by Gonzaga (26-0) and Baylor (22-2), but with the reveling happening mostly in the anonymity of homes, and typical attendances sighing at 2,350 (Baylor) and 200 (Gonzaga), such forlorn numerals.
-As longtime Baylor play-by-play voice John Morris told partner Pat Nunley on March 7 when the Bears ended a spotless home season, a first outright conference title in 71 years and a senior day: “How great would this have been?
+Spokane and Waco just spent a pandemic-pockmarked season reveling in the routs by Gonzaga (26-0) and Baylor (22-2) — but with the reveling happening mostly in the anonymity of homes and typical attendances sighing at 2,350 (Baylor) and 200 (Gonzaga), such forlorn numerals.
+As longtime Baylor play-by-play voice John Morris told partner Pat Nunley on March 7 when the Bears ended a spotless home season, a first outright regular season conference title in 71 years and a senior day: “How great would this have been?
 A credit to the 2,350, but [a full crowd] would have blown the roof off on some of those plays.”

 He also said, “The other side of it is, at least we’re playing games.”